smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

 Value type
     Annotation trait.

-When a member is marked with this trait, it SHOULD always be generated as optional even if the member also has the :ref:`required-trait` or :ref:`default-trait`.
+When a member is marked with this trait, non-authoritative tooling like clients SHOULD treat the member as optional even if the member also has the :ref:`required-trait` or :ref:`default-trait`.
 This allows documentation generators to indicate that a member is required, even if it is not reflected in the generated code.
-For
-example:
+For example:

 .. code-block:: smithy